elizabethdberube/Organize-Your-Work-Day/README.md

 # Organize-Your-Work-Day

-This is a simple calendar application where a user can save events for each hour of the day.
+This is a simple calendar application where a user can save events for each hour of the work day.

 Features of this application:
 The current date is displayed at the top of the page.